 Few of you know that Julie is also an accomplished Fire Poi dancer – which is all about movement and flow – and can be done with lights or fire!
 Her range of interests, passions, and talents is vast – stemming from a fundamental love of life, people, and happiness.

 Julie is also an avid Taiko drummer and roller skater.
 And now she is an accomplished homeschool teacher.

-She co-founded Nourishing Hope with her husband, life companion, and business partner, Martin Matthews.
-And together they remain committed to co-creating, sharing, and impacting the world together.
+She co-founded Nourishing Hope with her husband and business partner, Martin Matthews.
+Together they are committed to co-creating, sharing, and impacting the world together.
 Read the history of how all this happened.